-Leica CL versus Sony A6500
+Leica CL vs Sony A6500

-The Leica CL (Typ 7323) and the Sony Alpha A6500 are two digital cameras that were revealed to the public, respectively, in November 2017 and October 2016.
+The Leica CL (Typ 7323) and the Sony Alpha A6500 are two digital cameras that were officially introduced, respectively, in November 2017 and October 2016.
 Both the CL and the A6500 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Sony provides 24 MP.
+The Leica has a resolution of 24.1 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is notably smaller (21 percent) than the Leica CL.
 However, the A6500 is markedly heavier (12 percent) than the CL.
 It is noteworthy in this context that the A6500 is splash and dust-proof, while the CL does not feature any corresponding weather-sealing.